 Physical therapists also seek to keep people well and safe from injury.
 They do this by teaching the importance of fitness and showing people how to avoid hurting their bodies at work or play.
-By designing and supervising individualized conditioning programs, physical therapists promote optimal physical performance and help health-conscious people to increase their overall fitness level, muscular strength and endurance.
+By designing and supervising individualized conditioning programs, physical therapists promote optimal physical performance and help health-conscious people to increase their overall fitness level, muscular strength, and endurance.

 Occupational Therapy: Skills for the Job of Living

-Occupational Therapy is skilled treatment that helps individuals achieve independence in all facets of their lives.
+Occupational Therapy is a skilled treatment that helps individuals achieve independence in all facets of their lives.
 Every day children and adults have or develop health conditions that significantly affect their ability to manage their daily lives.
 With the help of occupational therapy, many of these individuals can achieve or regain a higher level of independence.
 When skill and strength cannot be developed or improved, occupational therapy offers creative solutions and alternatives for carrying out daily activities.

 Services typically include

 Customized treatment programs aimed at improving abilities to carry out the activities of daily living